GoLand 2025.1 Help

 How do I change the Go SDK for my project?

-You can either download Go SDK from the official repository or navigate to your local copy.
+You can either download the Go SDK from the official repository or specify the path to a local installation.

 How do I run or debug my application?

-To run or debug your application, you can use the following approaches:
+To run or debug your application, you can use one of the following options:

-• In the left gutter of the editor, click the Run application icon the Run Application icon and select Run <method_name> in <file_name> or Debug <method_name> in <file_name>.
+• In the gutter next to the code, click the Run application icon the Run Application icon and select Run <method_name> in <file_name> or Debug <method_name> in <file_name>.

-• Right-click the opened file or a method in the editor and select Run <method_name> in <file_name> Control+Shift+F10 or Debug <method_name> in <file_name> Shift+F9.
+• Right-click the file or method in the editor and select Run <method_name> in <file_name> Ctrl+Shift+F10 or Debug <method_name> in <file_name> Shift+F9.

 • Create a run/debug configuration.
-For more information about run/debug configurations, refer to Create a run/debug configuration.
+For more information, refer to Create a run/debug configuration.

 How do I view dependencies for my project in the same window?